CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/general.md

     item.U_ActualQty- Actual Quantity of backflush Itemitem.U_ResidualQty-Residual Quantity of backflush Item
     ```

-7. ProcessForce creates exceptions when something is wrong.
-It is strongly recommended to use a try-catch block.
+7. **Using Try-Catch Blocks**: ProcessForce creates exceptions when something is wrong.
+It is strongly recommended to use a try-catch block to handle these exceptions.

-8. When you want to replace an item with child items, for example, routing operations, you do not need to remove all children.
-That will be done automatically when you replace its code or remove the chosen line.
+8. **Replacing Items in Routing Operations**: when replacing an item with child items (e.g., routing operations), there is no need to manually remove all children; this is handled automatically when replacing the item code or removing the chosen line.

-9. When creating a manufacturing order from a Bill of Materials that has filed a Revision to improve performance, use `ItemUtils` class:
+9. **Optimizing Manufacturing Orders from BOM**: when creating a manufacturing order from a Bill of Materials that has filed a Revision to improve performance, use `ItemUtils` class:

     ```csharp
     IManufacturingOrder mor = company.CreatePFObject(CompuTec.ProcessForce.API.Core.ObjectTypes.ManufacturingOrder);